ThatGreaserGuy/CS-320/README.md

   - Milestone 3 .java classes

   Amalgamation of milestones achieved in the course, implementing feedback given by the professor.
-Purpose is to further implement JUnit 5 testing for develop ment of a fictional mobile application that utilizes all three services.
+Purpose is to further implement JUnit 5 testing for development of a fictional mobile application that utilizes all three services.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 PROJECT 2:
   //insert information here once project 2 is completed